We’re celebrating that heatwave season has finally arrived in the UK, but trying to beat the heat can leave you with a scary electric bill.

 Make sure to open windows in the evening when the outdoor temperature drops, and open the top part of the window or sash if you can.
 Hot air rises, so opening a higher window will pull the warmest air out of the room and replace it with cooler outside air for a free air-conditioning effect.

-When it comes to heat, your fridge is your friend
+If you want to beat the heat, your fridge is your friend

-When the weather is too hot to handle my fridge becomes my best friend, but these appliances will also need extra attention when the weather is hot to get the most out of them.
+When the weather is too hot to handle my fridge becomes my best friend.
+Just like with people, these appliances need a little extra attention when the weather is hot to perform at their best.
 The hotter it is outside the harder your fridge has to work to stay cool, venting more heat out the back and away from your food.

 Don’t heat your fridge up

-Make sure that the area behind and to the sides of your fridge is as clear as possible to help this heat disperse and your fridge will stay naturally cooler.
+Make sure that the area behind and to the sides of your fridge is as clear as possible to help heat disperse and your fridge will stay cooler.

-Your fridge is most efficient at keeping cool when it’s full, but that doesn’t mean you should waste money on filling it with food that will end up in the bin.
-Instead, fill glass jugs, jam jars and empty bottles with water and put these in empty spaces.
+Your fridge and freezer are most efficient at keeping cool when they’re full, but that doesn’t mean you should waste money on filling it with food that will end up in the bin.
+Instead, fill glass jugs, jam jars or empty bottles with water and put these in empty spaces.
 Not only will the fridge use less power, but you’ll also have an unlimited supply of chilled water to cool off.

 Leaving your fridge or freezer door open can quickly raise the temperature inside, requiring even more energy to bring it back down.
 A door alarm like this one from Fridggi lets you know when the door has been left open and helps you build more energy-efficient habits in the kitchen.